 British forces too are still targeting a resilient Taliban and wider insurgency in Helmand.

 Over the weekend a British army Apache helicopter opened fire with its 30mm cannon on an insurgent travelling on a motorbike in the area of Nahr e Saraj.
 The bullets also hit five young children working in fields nearby.
+The UK's Ministry of Defence has expressed deep regret and ordered an investigation.

 But it is by no means the first time innocent civilians have been caught up in the fighting, or mistakenly hit in Apache attacks.